 Strange to say, I have not actually read Becoming Jefferson's People for ten years.
 My life is like a freight train—pushing me along to the next project, the next book, the next journey.
 At this remove, I even have a hard time remembering just when I decided to write Becoming Jefferson's People, and the exact process of writing it.

-Here's what I felt and discovered in the last couple of days in the Makoché Recording Studio in Bismarck, North Dakota.
+Here's what I felt and discovered in the last couple of days in the Makoché Recording Studios in Bismarck, North Dakota.

 1. I believe this is an important book and I wish all of our political candidates, legislators, and political pundits would read it.